Quantization Robustness of Monotone Operator Equilibrium Networks: Quantization in a MonDEQ

-To ensure stability under quantization, it suffices to verify that the actual perturbation satisfies $\norm{\DW}_2 < m$.
-This is the condition of Theorem~\ref{thm:weight_quant_bound}: it guarantees that the quantized operator retains strong monotonicity (and hence a unique equilibrium with guaranteed convergence).
-Since $\norm{\DW}_2 \leq \varepsilon_W$, a sufficient pre-deployment check is $\varepsilon_W < m$, or equivalently $\eta_W < m/\norm{W}_2$ in relative terms.
-Moreover, a single check ($\mq > 0$) guarantees convergence of both forward and backward passes (Theorem~\ref{thm:backward_quantized}).

-For feedforward networks, the computed output is the exact output of a network with perturbed weights~\cite{beuzeville_deterministic_2025}, but the error accumulates through $L$ layers as $O(Lu)$.
-For MonDEQs, contractivity bounds the error regardless of iteration count: the quantized equilibrium $\zqstar$ is exact for the perturbed operator $I - \Wq$, and the displacement is controlled by the condition number.
+Unlike feedforward networks, where rounding errors accumulate through $L$ layers as $O(Lu)$~\cite{beuzeville_deterministic_2025}, contractivity bounds the error here regardless of iteration count: $\zqstar$ is exact for $I - \Wq$.
+The next subsection shows the backward solve inherits these guarantees verbatim.

-The results so far establish convergence and displacement bounds for the forward pass --- the computation of the equilibrium $\zqstar$.
-For training, however, we also need the backward pass (implicit differentiation through the equilibrium) to converge.
-The following subsection shows that the backward inclusion has the same linear part $I - W$ as the forward problem, so it inherits the same margin, Lipschitz constant, and convergence guarantees.